Close

 by Dr. Jeffrey Rubin

-Bob Dylan2Bob Dylan begins episode 47 of his show, Theme Time Radio Hour, with a beautiful instrumental version of “Why Do Fools Fall In Love.”
+Bob Dylan2Bob Dylan begins his Theme Time Radio Hour show about fools, with a beautiful instrumental version of “Why Do Fools Fall In Love.”
 After a few bars of this tune, it continues in the background as Bob begins to speak:

 James Thurber